whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-04-Honest-Company-Essentials-Bundle-June-2015-Review.md

 <DT>Sea Salt + Sugar Body Scrub</DT>
 <DD>Lavender Vanilla 9.5 oz., $16.95<DD>
 <p>Another sweet fragrance, almost like vanilla almonds.
 Not sure if I’m into the scent, but maybe it’ll grow on me.</p>
 <p>As far as the product goes, it goes on like a scrub initially with it's gentle exfoliating granules, but once you scrub your body with it, it starts to become more of a lotion texture with the granules melting away as you scrub.
-What's left as you continue scrubbing is a layer of thin moisturizing lotion and an amazed woman still figuring out how that happened while the shower is still running.
-After drying up, I felt my skin both exfoliated and moisturized, amazing.</p>
+What's left as you continue scrubbing is a layer of thin moisturizing lotion and an amazed woman still figuring out how the heck did that happen while the shower is still running.
+Once I dried up, I felt my skin both exfoliated and moisturized, even hours after, amazing.</p>

 #### Bonus Item!